 Neuschwanstein-Castle

-It looked like a really steep hill to climb to get to the castle so we waited for a while in a long queue for the horse and cart.
-It was really hot and there was no shade so again, after waiting a short while, we decided to walk up as the path looked quite shady.
-The first part of the hill was really hard going for someone as unfit as I am but once we got going it wasn’t as bad.
-I only needed one little rest on a bench at the side of the road.
+It looked like a steep hill to climb to get to the castle, so we waited for a while in a long queue for the horse and cart.
+It was hot, and there was no shade, so after waiting a short time, we decided to walk up, as the path looked quite shady.
+The first part of the hill was hard going for someone as unfit as I am, but once we got going, it wasn’t as bad.
+I only needed a little rest on a bench at the side of the road.
 The walk up took about half an hour.
-The horse and cart does not go all the way up anyway and that stops 10 minutes walk away from the castle entrance.
-We did it around the wrong way though and got the horse and cart back down the hill just for the experience and because by then there was virtually no queue.
+The horse and cart do not go all the way up anyway, and that stops 10 minutes walk away from the castle entrance.
+We did it around the wrong way, though, and got the horse and cart back down the hill just for the experience and because by then there was virtually no queue.

 Neuschwanstein horse & cart